itsinclai/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Webserver to be installed and configured (IIS)
+- Install and configure IIS
-- Database to be installed and configured (mySQL)
+- Set up a database using mySQL

 <h2>Installation Steps</h2>